onexianjian/v8wiki/Merging-&-Patching.md

 Version 2.4.9.10: Issue xxx: The parser doesn't parse.
 ```

+## Step 3: Observe the [branch waterfall] (https://build.chromium.org/p/client.v8.branches/console)

+If one of the builders is not green after handling your patch, revert the merge immediately.
+A bot (AutoTagBot) will take care of the correct versioning after a 15 minutes wait time.

 # FAQ

 ## I get an error during merge that is related to tagging.
 What should I do?